rca(1) General Commands Manual rca(1)

 Depending on how rca is built, command-line editing, command

-history, and command completion may be available.
+history, and command completion may be available, using either the

 REVERSE POLISH NOTATION